-McDermott’s experienced trade secret lawyers work with clients in virtually every industry—from technology to life sciences, manufacturing, financial services and entertainment—to protect their confidential data.
+McDermott’s experienced trade secret lawyers work with clients in virtually every industry—from technology and life sciences to manufacturing, financial services and entertainment—to protect their confidential data.
 We help ensure that your trade secrets are protected from an opponent’s grasp.
 When disputes arise, we swiftly pursue appropriate action, whether that involves emergency provisional relief, critical motion practice or going to trial.

-Since the enactment of the federal Defend Trade Secrets Act (DTSA) in 2016, there has been an uptick in lawsuits involving the protection and enforcement of trade secrets in the United States.
-And trade secrets are increasingly important internationally—the EU has introduced its Trade Secrets Directive and Japan, Russia, China and other countries have adopted similar laws to protect trade secrets.
-Our lawyers are well-versed in these newly adopted laws, as well as more traditional laws developed under the Uniform Trade Secrets Act and related federal statutes such as the Computer Fraud and Abuse Act and the Economic Espionage Act.
+Since the enactment of the federal Defend Trade Secrets Act (DTSA) and following the increase in remote working arrangements for employees, there has been an uptick in lawsuits involving the protection and enforcement of trade secrets in the United States.
+And trade secrets are increasingly important internationally: The European Union has introduced Directive (EU) 2016/943, while Japan, Russia, China and other countries have taken similar steps to protect trade secrets.
+Our team is well-versed in this evolving regulatory landscape, as well as more traditional laws developed under the Uniform Trade Secrets Act and related federal statutes such as the Computer Fraud and Abuse Act and the Economic Espionage Act.

-Our lawyers have litigated and won hundreds of trade secret lawsuits and disputes over the past 25 years, in state and federal courts throughout the United States, as well as before the International Trade Commission (ITC) and several international tribunals.
-Many of our lawyers have technical backgrounds and prior government service; we draw on this experience to create tailor-made remedies that minimize legal and business risks.
+Our lawyers have litigated and won hundreds of trade secret disputes over the past 25 years in state and federal courts throughout the United States, as well as before the US International Trade Commission (ITC) and several international tribunals.
+Many of our lawyers also have technical backgrounds and prior government service, which we draw on to create tailor-made remedies that minimize legal and business risks.

-We provide guidance on trade secret protection, unfair competition, confidentiality agreements, non-compete agreements, preventing misuse or improper disclosure of former employers’ trade secrets, regulatory compliance and defending against economic espionage.
-We advise clients on the implications of antitrust and competition, employment, international trade, data privacy and other laws and regulations on the development and protection of trade secrets.
+Our team provides guidance on trade secret protection, unfair competition, confidentiality agreements, noncompete agreements, preventing misuse or improper disclosure of former employers’ trade secrets, regulatory compliance and defending against economic espionage.
+We advise clients on the implications of antitrust and competition, employment, international trade, data privacy and other laws and regulations involving the development and protection of trade secrets.
 Our lawyers also help clients address trade secret issues that arise in the context of business acquisitions, divestitures and other transactions.

-We have designed numerous trade secret protection programs from scratch and use this knowledge to advise on industry-specific best practices, improve existing company protocols, develop and implement procedures to avoid breaches of confidentiality when handling third-party IP and ensure clear ownership of jointly developed information and assets.
+We have designed numerous trade secret protection programs from scratch and use this experience to advise on industry-specific best practices, improve existing company protocols, develop and implement procedures to avoid breaches of confidentiality when handling third-party intellectual property and ensure clear ownership of jointly developed information and assets.

-Defended Aristocrat Technologies, a gaming manufacturer accused of patent infringement, misappropriation of trade secrets and other claims related to the development of a new generation of slot machines; our client prevailed on summary judgment of patent invalidity and secured a very favorable settlement for the remaining trade secret and breach of contract claims
+Defended Aristocrat Technologies, Inc., a gaming manufacturer accused of patent infringement, trade secret misappropriation and other claims related to the development of a new generation of slot machines; prevailed on summary judgment of patent invalidity and secured a favorable settlement for the remaining trade secret and breach of contract claims

 Represented Ion Beam Applications in a trade secrets arbitration involving ion beam accelerators used to irradiate medical targets